Neutering

 Male dogs

 Dogs can be castrated as early as 6 months of age.
 Castrating dogs can prevent unwanted behaviours that can be caused by testosterone such as escaping and wandering and destructive and aggressive behaviours due to frustration.
-It has significant health benefit as prevents testicular cancer, significantly reduces the incidence of prostate disease prevents perineal hernias and anal cancer.
+It has significant health benefits and prevents testicular cancer, significantly reduces the incidence of prostate disease, prevents perineal hernias and anal cancer.
 This photo is of an anal cancer called anal adenoma.
 This condition is preventable by castration.

 Female dogs